Welcome to Year 4

 Maths

-This term, we will be learning about multiplication and division and using concrete resources such as Base ten, counters and place value charts to help us.
+This term, we will be learning about fractions and decimals and using concrete resources such as Base ten, counters and place value charts to help us.
+We will remember the role of numerators and denominators in our work on fractions and also using our timetables knowledge to help us.

 Remember, we have to be accurate in our answers to pass the Times tables test so practice every night and be ready each day in class for new challenges.
 Who will be the most accurate pupil in the class?